San Francisco Bay Area: Sports and recreation

-In hockey, the Sharks play at the SAP Center.
-They made their first Stanley Cup Finals appearance in 2016 but have not won the Stanley Cup.
+In ice hockey, the Sharks play at the SAP Center.
+They made their first and only Stanley Cup Final appearance in 2016 but did not win.

-In soccer, the Earthquakes play at PayPal Park and have won the MLS Cup twice in 2001 and 2003.
+In soccer, the Earthquakes play at PayPal Park and have won the MLS Cup twice, in 2001 and 2003.
+Bay FC joined the Earthquakes at PayPal Park and have competed in NWSL since 2024.
 The Bay Area hosted matches during the 1994 FIFA World Cup at Stanford Stadium and will host matches during the 2026 FIFA World Cup at Levi's Stadium.
-The Bay Area hosted some of the soccer competition during the 1984 Summer Olympics and will do so again during the 2028 Summer Olympics.
+The Bay Area also hosted soccer competition during the 1984 Summer Olympics and will do so again during the 2028 Summer Olympics.

-Outside of major league sports, the Bay Area is home to three minor league franchises.
-In hockey, the San Jose Barracuda play in the American Hockey League (AHL) and are the top affiliate of the San Jose Sharks, sharing the same rink at the SAP Center in San Jose.
-In baseball, the San Jose Giants in the California League of Minor League Baseball (MiLB) are the Low-A affiliate of the San Francisco Giants, playing out of the San Jose Municipal Stadium.
-In soccer, the Oakland Roots in the USL Championship, the second division of American soccer, currently play at Laney Field at Laney College.
+The Bay Area is also home to numerous minor league franchises.
+In hockey, the San Jose Barracuda play in the American Hockey League and are the top affiliate of the San Jose Sharks, sharing the SAP Center in San Jose.
+In baseball, the San Jose Giants are the Low-A affiliate of the San Francisco Giants and play out of San Jose Municipal Stadium in the California League of Minor League Baseball.
+In soccer, the Oakland Roots SC play in the second division of American soccer and moved to the Oakland Coliseum in 2025.
+In the Indoor Football League, the Bay Area Panthers play at the SAP Center.

-In terms of collegiate sports, six Bay Area universities are members of NCAA Division I, the highest level of college sports in the country.
-All three football-playing schools in the Bay Area are in the Football Bowl Subdivision, the highest level of NCAA college football.
-The California Golden Bears and Stanford Cardinal compete in the Pac-12 Conference, and the San Jose State Spartans compete in the Mountain West Conference.
+Six Bay Area universities are members of NCAA Division I, the highest level of college sports in the U.S. All three football-playing schools are in the Football Bowl Subdivision, the highest level of NCAA college football.
+The California Golden Bears and Stanford Cardinal compete in the Atlantic Coast Conference, and the San Jose State Spartans compete in the Mountain West Conference.
 The Cardinal and Golden Bears are intense rivals, with their football teams competing annually in the Big Game for the Stanford Axe.
-One of the most famous games in the rivalry occurred in 1982, when the Golden Bears defeated the Cardinal on a last-second return kickoff known as "The Play".
+One of the most famous games in the rivalry occurred in 1982, when the Golden Bears defeated the Cardinal on a last-second kickoff return known as "The Play".